kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 # Project Information
 Format reference: https://github.com/paperswithcode/releasing-research-code

-The aim of this project is to understand, replicate and extend the paper the paper ['Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit'](https://arxiv.org/pdf/2007.09483v4.pdf) by Emma Rocheteau, Pietro Li, and
+The aim of this project is to understand, replicate and extend the paper ['Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit'](https://arxiv.org/pdf/2007.09483v4.pdf) by Emma Rocheteau, Pietro Li, and
 Stephanie Hyland ( [repository](https://github.com/EmmaRocheteau/TPC-LoS-prediction)).
 The paper focuses on creating a deep learning model that will aid in hospital bed management, a daily challenge for the healtcare industry.

 This repository contains a modified version of the orginal work, done in order to carry out and extend the experiments.